dani31415/sync/README.md

 Command line tool for two-way synchronization of the files of two folders.
 Optimized for raw images and large video files.

-The motivation of this project was to make room in a laptop for more images and videos where are synchronized in a backup device.
+The motivation of this project was to make room in a laptop to have more space to store images and videos.
+After synchronized to the backup device, it is safe to remove the unused files (since are *archived* in the backcup).

-The syncrhonization works fine for external USB devices and shared network folders.
+The syncrhonization works fine with external USB devices and shared network folders.

 ## Dependencies